William Donovan III

 William Connor Donovan III (born February 10, 1992) is an American professional basketball coach.
 He is the son of Billy Donovan, the head coach of the National Basketball Association's Chicago Bulls.
-Donovan is listed as a guest coach for the San Antonio Spurs 2019 NBA Summer League in Las Vegas.
+Donovan is currently the head coach of the Windy City Bulls.

 College career

-William Donovan III, began his college at Catholic University of America in Washington, D.C.
-As a sophomore the Catholic University Cardinals played an exhibition game against the Florida Gators.
+William Donovan III, began his college career at Catholic University of America in Washington, D.C.
+As a sophomore, the Catholic University Cardinals played an exhibition game against the Florida Gators.

 He transferred to Florida from Catholic University and walked on to his father's team as a reserve guard.